delmic/odemis/doc/develop/backend-api.rst

     :param inverted: the axes which the driver should control inverted (i.e., a positive relative move become negative, an absolute move goes at the symmetric position from the center, or any other interpretation that fit better the hardware)
     :type inverted: set of str

-    ..
-TODO: support actuators that move to only specific positions (eg, a switch, the grating selection of a spectrograph).
-Instead of a .ranges, it would need a .choices (with either a set or a dict value → user-friendly string description).

-    ..
-TODO: need a way to indicate whether absolute positioning is possible.
-And if so, whether “homing” (calibration) procedure is needed to be run. add .initAbs() function to do the home procedure?
-Cannot be done automatically in most cases as it might move at a bad moment otherwise.
-So the interface needs to ask the user first before doing it.
-Could be a RO VA .canAbs (dict string (axis name) → value) with 3 values possible: False, NEED_INIT, True.

     .. py:attribute:: role